Keeping safe during

 • Call 000 or go to your nearest hospital emergency department

-• You can also call your nearest hospital and ask to speak to the mental health team.
+• Call your nearest hospital and ask to speak to the mental health team.

 • Destroy or move out of sight any objects or items you could use to harm yourself.